clarity

 Minqi Li received his PhD in economics from University of Massachusetts Amherst in 2002.
 He taught political

-of Utah.
-His recent book: The Rise of China and the Demise of the Capitalist World Economy was published by
+University of Utah.
+His recent book: The Rise of China and the Demise of the Capitalist World Economy was

-Canada.
+Toronto, Canada.
 She is also director of the International Secretariat for Human Development (ISHD) at York.
-Her most

-recent book is, Human Development and Social Power: Perspectives from South Asia (London: Routledge, 2008).
+Her most recent book is, Human Development and Social Power: Perspectives from South Asia (London:

-The book attempts to develop a critical conceptualization of human development by focusing on the three
+Routledge, 2008).
+The book attempts to develop a critical conceptualization of human development by focusing

-dimensions of political-economy, difference and agency.
-Her earlier publications include an edited volume
+on the three dimensions of political-economy, difference and agency.
+Her earlier publications include an edited

 (Basingstoke: Palgrave 2003); Perspectives on India’s Corporate Economy: Exploring the Paradox of Profits